 The first time I met Julie, I brought a Driveway Fruit Tart to her house for dinner.

-"I still remember," Julie said yesterday.
+"I still remember," Julie said the other day.

 "You remember when we met?"
 I asked, flattered.